nunofachada/cf4ocl/README.md

 object-oriented framework for developing and benchmarking [OpenCL][] projects in C. It aims to:

-1. Promote the rapid development of OpenCL programs in C, with support for C++.
+1. Promote the rapid development of OpenCL host programs in C (with support for C++) and avoid the tedious and error-prone boilerplate code usually required.
 2. Assist in the benchmarking of OpenCL events, such as kernel execution and data transfers.
+Profiling comes for **free** with _cf4ocl_.
 3. Simplify the analysis of the OpenCL environment and of kernel requirements.
+4. Allow for all levels of integration with existing OpenCL code: use as much or as few of _cf4ocl_ required for your project, with full access to the underlying OpenCL objects and functions at all times.

 Features
 ========